-BLACK TANK FLUSH (IF SO EQUIPPED)
+BLACK TANK FLUSH

-The black tank flush inlet is typically located on the utility center panel.
+The black tank flush (no fuss flush) inlet is typically located on the utility center panel (if so equipped) labeled as "Tank Flush".
+For models not equipped with a utility center, the inlet is located on the side of the recreation vehicle.
 The location may vary depending on your model.
-The inlet color may be either white or black.
-Attach a garden hose connected to a pressurized fresh water source to the black tank flush inlet.
+Attach a garden hose (connected to a pressurized fresh water source) to the black tank flush inlet.
 The water goes directly into the black water holding tank sprayer connection, allowing you to remove debris and preventing accumulation.
-There is a check valve in the plumbing lines to prevent back flow.
+A check valve is incorporated in the plumbing lines to prevent back flow.
 Flush the black water tank each time the grey and black water holding tanks are dumped or as needed.

-- Dump the black water tank (see Gray Tank Drain & Black Tank Drain) and leave the black tank drain valve open. - 2.
+- NOTE: Utility center (if so equipped) valve positions do not affect the tank flush function.
+It does not matter where they are positioned when operating the tank flush. - NOTE: To help insure debris does not clog the tank sprayer orifices, use "TANK FLUSH" every time the waste holding tank is emptied. - 1.
+Dump the black water tank (see Gray Tank Drain & Black Tank Drain) and leave the black tank drain valve open. - 2.
 Connect a garden hose from the water supply source to the black tank flush. - 3.
-With the water source turned ON, flush the black water holding tank until the water running out of the black tank drain valve is clear (not discolored or cloudy). - Disconnect the garden hose and close the black tank drain valve.
+With the water source turned ON, flush the black water holding tank until the water running out of the black tank drain valve is clear (not discolored or cloudy). - 4.
+Disconnect the garden hose and close the black tank drain valve.
 Fasten the sewer hose housing dust cap back on the tank flush inlet.